We are happy to announce that we can now undertake EASA cabin crew medicals at Fit 2 Fly Medicals.

 We can provide periodic medicals for your cabin crew.
 These medicals can be conducted as part of pre-commencement screening and can be repeated on an annual basis to ensure appropriate health standards are maintained for work in a safety critical environment.
 To see the medial requirements for cabin crew please click on the link.

 To obtain a cabin crew medical form to complete before you visit for your medical, please click on the following word document link: Cabin Crew Medical Form.
-We advise that you complete this before you arrive to make the process as easy for you as possible and to avoid any kind of stress which may lead to increased blood pressure.
-If you do not wish to do this you can always complete the form when you arrive for your medical, but please make sure you leave yourself enough time to fill in the medical history form before your medical.
+You must please complete this before you arrive to make the process as easy for you as possible and to avoid any kind of stress which may lead to increased blood pressure.

 The Practical Medical: